 Gallery of Alberta Media Arts (GAMA) presents:

+Whether you are a passerby catching an unintended glance or a keen observer stopping to ponder the distinct visions of these individual artists, GAMA is sure to bring eye‐opening visions to the screens during the months of May, June and July.
 The Gallery of Alberta Media Arts (GAMA) is an initiative to provide support and ongoing prominent screening space for Alberta media artists and curators.

 A special thank you to the following organizations for their support: Calgary Animated Objects Society, EMMEDIA Gallery and Production Society, Canada Council for the Arts, and Alberta Foundation for the Arts (AFA).